sukalyanbisui/hacktoberfest2022/js/REFRESHER.md

 8. Print the number of companies in the array
 9. Print the first company, middle and last company
 10. Print out each company
-11. Change each company name to uppercase one by one and print them out
-12. Print the array like as a sentence: Facebook, Google, Microsoft, Apple, IBM,Oracle and Amazon are big IT companies.
-13. Check if a certain company exists in the itCompanies array.
-If it exist return the company else return a company is _not found_
-14. Filter out companies which have more than one 'o' without the filter method
-15. Sort the array using _sort()_ method
-16. Reverse the array using _reverse()_ method
-17. Slice out the first 3 companies from the array
-18. Slice out the last 3 companies from the array
-19. Slice out the middle IT company or companies from the array
-20. Remove the first IT company from the array
-21. Remove the middle IT company or companies from the array
-22. Remove the last IT company from the array
-23. Remove all IT companies

 ##### Exercise: Level 2